 Magnificent Seven

-In early medieval Ireland, Brehon law - the Bretha Comaithchesa, translating as ‘judgement of the neighbourhood’ - listed, in terms of economic importance, twenty-eight trees and shrubs, divided into groups of seven with the most important being, in the Brehon pantheon of Druidic law, the so-called Lords of the woods; airig fedo Oak, Hazel, Yew, Holly, Ash, Wild apple and Scots pine.
+In early medieval Ireland, Brehon law - the Bretha Comaithchesa, translating as ‘judgement of the neighbourhood’ - listed, in terms of economic importance, twenty-eight trees and shrubs, divided into groups of seven with the most essential being, in the Brehon pantheon of Druidic law, the so-called Lords of the woods; airig fedo Oak, Hazel, Yew, Holly, Ash, Wild apple and Scots pine.
 The law regulated compensation for any damage inflicted, levying a commensurate amount against each grouping.

 This article was submitted to the IrishCentral contributors network by a member of the global Irish community.
 To become an IrishCentral contributor click here.